The Ratio of CO to Total Gas Mass in High Redshift Galaxies: Analysis of HDF 850.1

 \subsection{Separate CO, C$^+$ Unvirialized Regions}

-We first consider a model in which the CO and [C{ II}] emission lines detected at the position of HDF 850.1 originate in separate regions of the molecular gas cloud, regions which are not necessarily at the same temperature and number density.
-This picture is consistent with the standard structure of PDRs in which there is a layer of almost totally ionized carbon at the outer edge, intermediate regions where the carbon is atomic, and internal regions where the carbon is locked into CO \citep{dal, tie, wolf}.
-In this picture then, the hydrogen is fully molecular in the CO emitting regions. \\ We apply our LVG model to the observed CO line intensities, without the additional virialization constraint given by equation (11).
-We find that the CO SED is best fit with a molecular hydrogen density of 10$^{3.2}$ cm$^{-3}$, a kinetic temperature of 85 K, a velocity gradient d\emph{v}/d\emph{r} = 5 km s$^{-1}$pc$^{-1}$, and a CO to H$_2$ abundance ratio of $\bigchi_{CO}$ = 10$^{-3.8}$.
-The column density that yields the correct line intensity magnitudes is 5.1$\times$10$^{18}$ cm$^{-2}$, corresponding to a molecular hydrogen gas mass of M$_{H_2}\approx$ 2.54$\times$10$^{10}$ M$_{\odot}$.
-This estimate of the gas mass is nearly 30\% less than obtained by\citet{walt} by applying the H$_2$ mass-to-CO luminosity relation with the typically adopted conversion factor for ULIRGs, $\alpha$ = 0.8 M$_{\odot}$(K km s$^{-1}$ pc$^2$)$^{-1}$.
-Given our inferred H$_2$ gas mass and predicted CO(1-0) line luminosity from our LVG fit, we find that $\alpha$ = 0.6 M$_{\odot}$(K km s$^{-1}$ pc$^2$)$^{-1}$, in this model.
+We then consider a model in which the CO and [C{ II}] emission lines are assumed to originate from separate regions of gravitationally-unbound molecular clouds.
+Since unvirialized clouds generally demonstrate a higher degree of turbulence relative to their virialized counterparts, we expect the velocity gradient in this model to be greater than the velocity gradient obtained for the virialized model, $(dv/dr)_{virialized} \approx$ 0.16 km s$^{-1}$pc$^{-1}$.
+We therefore fix the velocity gradient to be ten times the virialized value, $(dv/dr)_{unvirialized}$ = 1.6 km s$^{-1}$pc$^{-1}$, and, assuming a canonical value of $\bigchi_{CO}$ = 10$^{-4}$, find the solution that yields the two observed line ratios by varying $T$ and $n_{H_2}$.
+We find, under these assumptions, that the CO SED is best fit with a molecular hydrogen density of 10$^3$ cm$^{-3}$ and a kinetic temperature of 100 K. For this set of parameters, the beam-averaged H$_2$ column density is $N_{H_2} \approx$ 1.0$\times$10$^{19}$ cm$^{-2}$, giving an associated molecular gas mass of $M_{H_2} \approx$ 5.16$\times$10$^{10}$ M$_{\odot}$.
+This estimate of the gas mass is nearly 50\% larger than that obtained by \citet{walt} by applying the H$_2$ mass-to-CO luminosity relation with the typically adopted conversion factor for ULIRGs, $\alpha$ = 0.8 M$_{\odot}$ (K km s$^{-1}$ pc$^2$)$^{-1}$.
+Given our inferred H$_2$ gas mass and predicted CO(1-0) line luminosity from our LVG fit, we find that $\alpha$ = 1.2 M$_{\odot}$ (K km s$^{-1}$ pc$^2$)$^{-1}$, in this model. \\ The increase in molecular hydrogen density and the reduction in inferred mass (relative to the values obtained in the previous model where the virialization condition was imposed) arise from our assumption that the velocity gradient in this model is greater than the velocity gradient obtained in the virialized case.
+For a fixed $\bigchi$, the optical depth drops with increasing $dv/dr$ (Equation [7]); since $\beta$, the probability of an emitted photon escaping, correspondingly increases, the radiation is less ``trapped" and a higher density, $n_{H_2}$, is required to produce the observed CO excitation lines.
+Furthermore, since $I_{i,j} \propto\beta_{i,j}M$, a larger $\beta$ implies that less mass is required to reproduce an observed set of line intensities.
+Therefore, assuming $(dv/dr)_{unvirialized}$ = 10 $(dv/dr)_{virialized}$ causes the optical depth, and consequently, the inferred mass, to drop by a factor of nearly 4 in this model.